“Done shelving those VHS?” said Carl, the weekend manager, the collar of his blue polo a bit worn.

 “Are you sure?”

 “Yes, I already set every one of them down, man.
-Look,” Seth said and nodded his head backwards in the direction of the far wall, his long blonde hair revealing only his chin and mouth.
+Look,” Seth said, nodding his head backwards in the direction of the far wall.

-Every best-selling VHS cassette of the last twenty years was arranged alphabetically in single copy, their covers sun-faded through yellowing plastic casing.
+Every best-selling VHS cassette of the last twenty years was arranged alphabetically in single copy, their covers sun-faded through yellowed plastic casing.
 Sure, the tapes weren’t all facing the same direction, but that was a lot to ask when Seth was only making like five dollars an hour.
-The rest of the store shelves glistened in newly-printed DVDs.
+The other aisles in the store glistened with newly-printed DVDs.

 “Alright, alright — I just wish you didn’t look so anxious to leave your work.
 Customers pick up on that.”

 He slid into his maroon hatchback and turned the ignition.
-The tape deck automatically started blaring midway through Cobain’s “Rape Me”.
+The tape deck automatically started blaring midway through Cobain’s “Heart-shaped Box”.
 On the drive home, he nodded his head slowly to every sixth beat and chewed on the red strands of candy.

 “You can do it.
 There’s a good bitch,” Seth whispered as he maneuvered the car gently through a stall.
 It settled to a rough park directly in front of his building.
-The white walls of the faux-villa complex bounced the orange sun into his vision as he skipped every other step all the way up to his apartment on the third floor.
+The white walls of the faux-villa apartment building bounced the orange of the sun.
+He skipped every other step all the way up to his apartment on the third floor, excited for the end of the week.

-A polished silver box rested on his “AY CARAMBA” welcome mat.
+A polished silver box rested on his welcome mat, which read “AY CARAMBA” in The Simpson’s font.
 The words were crisply reflected in left-to-right mirror image on the package.
 His chain wallet vibrated wildly, levitated and then smashed into it, ripping his wallet and jean belt buckle loops.

 Accept these gift from our peoples to for you.